 The safety and well-being of survivors are of paramount importance.
-Mines strongly encourage victims to contact trained professionals, counselors, and victim services for emotional support, medical services, and advocacy with reporting and the criminal justice system.
+Mines strongly encourages victims to contact trained professionals, counselors and victim services for emotional support, medical services and advocacy with reporting and the criminal justice system.
 Mines has several resources available for individuals who have experienced sexual violence.
-The following are some of the resources available both on and off campus: